Yves Roucaute: Career

-Roucaute began his teaching career as a lecturer at Paris 8 University, with Jacques Lacan, then while working on his doctoral dissertation on Aristote, Smith, and Ricardo, he was associated with the Faculty of Law of Amiens University.
+Roucaute began his teaching career as a lecturer at Paris 8 University, with Jacques Lacan, then while working on his doctoral dissertation on Aristotle, Smith, and Ricardo, he was associated with the Faculty of Law of Amiens University.
 He completed this first PhD Then he was working and his doctoral dissertation on system and structure of the international politics.
 He has two agrégations (only four French academics have this), in Philosophy and in Law and Political Science.
 He became a full Professor of political science and devoted his scholarship over the following decades in Political philosophy and International Relations at the faculty of Law of Poitiers, then at the Faculty of Law of Paris X Nanterre.

-Roucaute is a philosopher (influence of Guillaume d’Occam) and a theorist of «Homo creator», «Contemporary times», "global security paradigme 'peace of Humanity" and "human security".
+Roucaute is a philosopher (influence of William of Ockham) and a theorist of «Homo creator», «Contemporary times», "global security paradigme 'peace of Humanity" and "human security".
 He was arrested in Cuba for his support to human rights association and priests.
 Friend of Massoud, he has been several times in Afghanistan.
 He was shooting by Talibans in 2001 when he was the guest of the North Alliance to celebrate the freedom in winter.
 Before the American troops, he arrived in Kaboul from a camp of Tajikistan, after his helicopter nearly crashed on the Hindou Koush mountains.
 He was also in Baghdad with his friends to support human rights against Saddam Hussein and come to celebrate the victory against Saddam Hussein in 2003.
 He was arrested in Vietnam to support buddhist monks then organised the support with his friend Alain Madelin.

 Roucaute has backed Nicolas Sarkozy.
 He is involved in the European People's Party.
 He was a member of several minister'sofficess (notably the very influential Prime Minister's Office Edouard Balladur, the Ministry of Finance's Office Alain Madelin, the Ministry of Interior's Office Claude Guéant).
 He has authored a number of books on philosophy, on theology, on economics, on the New world order of the 1990s, on defence policies and on the influence of religion in politics.

 Roucaute was director of France Television.
 He co-owns several medias, and writes occasionally in Le Figaro and The Wall Street Journal.